DeepDriving/CarND-MPC-Project/README.md

 The number of steps and duration of each step were chosen empirically as follows:

-N = 10
+N = 25
-dt = 0.05
+dt = 0.1

-I tried N > 10 and found the vehicle couldnot handle sharp turns.
-10 seems to be the optimal case for N.  Lower dt seems to cause osicilations.
-This N multiplied by dt (0.05 *10) gives 0.5 second, so our predictive controller only predicts the set of states for next 0.5 second .
-This seems about correct for a highly volatile environment for a vehicle driving on a high speed in a high traffic environment.
+After some trials, I settled with N=25 and dt =0.1.
+It seems to give good solutions.

 # 3rd order polynomial to the waypoints